 The Board and the GHRC Committee consider merit as the key requirement for Board and executive appointments that the Board makes, and as such, the Company has not adopted specific targets regarding women, aboriginal persons, visible minorities and persons with disabilities in executive officer positions or as directors of the Company.
-The Company currently has one (1) woman acting as executive officer on behalf of the Company (out of eight (8) executive officers, representing 12.5% of the Company's executive officers), had one (1) woman sitting on its Board until March 30, 2023 and is proposing one (1) woman as director nominee (out of seven (7) director nominees, representing 14.3% of the Company's director nominees).
+The Company currently has one (1) woman acting as executive officer on behalf of the Company (out of eight (8) executive officers, representing 12.5% of the Company's executive officers), had one (1) woman sitting on its Board until March 30, 2023 and has, since June 28, 2023, one (1) woman sitting on its Board (representing 14.29% of Board members and 25.00% of independent directors).